davidhamann/ptb/README.md

 ## Notes

-The app won't do anything to secure your pentest box.
-Make sure to configure your host firewall/iptables, encrypted volumes, etc. yourself. `ptb` is only a helper for the connection setup plus a few extras.
+The app won't do anything to secure or otherwise set up your pentest box.
+Make sure to configure your host firewall/iptables, encrypted volumes, ip config, etc. yourself. `ptb` is only a helper for the connection setup plus a few extras.

 More importantly, make sure that your remote SSH server and webserver are secure.
 Otherwise, once *they* are pwned, your dropbox is basically rooted as well :-)